wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Introduction
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
-* Here is the [Driver for DW1830 in WINDOWS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1) to get BCM943602BAED working.
+* For windows drivers, here is the [Driver for BCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1) to get DW1830 working.
 Also, here is [Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1) if you try to use an adapter to install the native card used on macbook.
-It is not natively supported by Microsoft so download it before you swap your wireless card.
+These cards are not natively supported by Microsoft so download it before you swap out your wireless card.
 * If you want to download the EFI Clover Bootloader, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).
 * Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).
 * I recommend users to use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to configure their config.plist to eliminate typos.